jxz12/EcoBuilder/README.md

-to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too automated random graphs to test for no NaN
+to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too automated random graphs to test for no NaN make sure web_gl is same as not web_gl

 use reflection to smell the smellylisteners check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO'